fcarvalhopacheco/whots19-data-report/docs/source/5_section.md

-differences between the 125 m ADCP and the flanking 120 m and 135 m MicroCATs remain centered near 0 °C for most of the record, indicating the ADCP thermometer tracks the dedicated sensors well; large positive excursions (~2–3 °C) in January 2024—and matching spikes in the MicroCAT-to-MicroCAT gradient—show that those brief anomalies arise from real, steep stratification at the thermocline’s upper edge rather than sensor drift.
+differences between the 125 m ADCP and the flanking 120 m and 135 m MicroCATs remain centered near 0 °C for most of the record, indicating the ADCP thermometer tracks the dedicated sensors well; large positive excursions (~2–3 °C) in late December 2023 - January 2024—and matching spikes in the MicroCAT-to-MicroCAT gradient—show that those brief anomalies arise from real, steep stratification at the thermocline’s upper edge rather than sensor drift.
 Seasonal trends are also clear: the vertical gradient gradually intensifies from summer to